theo-armour/agenda/2-ace-it/0-ace-it-agenda.md

 * How to communicate with the family?
 * Family photos & files
 * Isabelle was a better startup person than I was with her gardens

 ## Change Log

+### 2024-02-24

+* Alix & Cynthia in SF
+* Yosemite visit
+* Graphics
+* Shipping
+* List of must sell items

 ### 2024-01-18